Books

 Minimising the Harms of Legal and Illegal Drugs by David Nutt

 2012, 300 pages Great discussion of many important topics regarding drugs, their prohibition, and details how the policies in the U.K. & U.S. repeatedly conflict with the science.
 Preview available at Scribd & Amazon.
-Free EPUB file at the Internet Archive. |
+Borrow from the Internet Archive. |

 A Brief History of Drugs: